Corrado Annicelli

 Corrado Annicelli (1 September 1905 – 28 August 1984) was an Italian actor.

 Life and career

 Born in Naples, Annicelli made his stage debut in 1927, cast by Dora Menichelli to play a fascinating officer in the drama play Guerra in tempo di pace.
 From then he started a career on stage with the major companies of the time, working with Lamberto Picasso, Emma Gramatica (with whom he made a long tour of South and Central America), Ruggero Ruggeri, Antonio Gandusio among others.
 In 1942 Annicelli become one of the most acclaimed radio actors reciting several Italian and especially Neapolitan comedies.

 Annicelli was also active in films (even if usually in character roles), in television productions.

+As a young man he was the partner of Jacques d'Adelswärd Fersen, a French count,author and poet, living on Capri.